matloff/TidyverseSkeptic/README.md

 came along.
 Clearly, RStudio saw that, and thus saw that a good way to sell the Tidyverse was to include the popular **ggplot2** in the definition of Tidy.

+That of course is fine, but it is misleading to speak of **ggplot2** (GGP2) as justification for using, especially teaching, the Tidyverse.
+Note:

+* The GGP2 package was Hadley Wickham's PhD project, which implemented Lee Wilkinson's *grammar of graphics* ideas.
+Hadley completed his dissertation in 2008, well before Tidy.

+* Even the Tidy advocacy article cited earlier, *An Educator's Perspective*, notes that GGP2 was only brought under the Tidy "umbrella" later on:

+    > Many of the core packages in the tidyverse were originally developed
+    > independently to address specific phases of the data science cycle, and
+    > subsequently came together under the tidyverse umbrella in 2016...

+* There is nothing "Tidy-ish" about GGP2.
+It does not use pipes (Hadley has said if he designed GGP2 today, he would base it on pipes).
+  It's not based on the Each Variable Is a Column, Each Datapoint Is a Row Tidy credo.
+It doesn't use an FP approach; contrary to FP philosophy, which disallows *side effects*, a restriction adhered to by **dplyr**, the '+' of GGP2 operates similarly to very base-R operation **x$a <- b**.

+Again, GGP2 is a wonderful package, which I use and teach myself.
+But it is not a reason to burden R learners with Tidy, i.e. FP, **dplyr**, **purrr** and so on.

 ### The Tidyverse advocates' claims